Homemade Dishwasher Detergent

 Tips For Using Homemade Dishwasher Detergent

-- Use 1 Tbs in both the pre-wash cup and the main wash cup.
+- Use 1 tablespoon in both the pre-wash cup and the main wash cup.

 - Different water types can have different results with DIY dishwasher detergent.
-If you are getting any cloudiness, add a few drops of natural dish soap to the mix.
+If you are getting any cloudiness, or food residue left on your dishes, add a few drops of natural dish soap to the mix.

 Want some more DIY Natural Products?
 Try these!